A Conversation with Cassandra DeVeaux, Founder of Mother DeVeaux Adult Day Care

 You know so much about them.
 You know, there are families that don't know as much as you do about the people that you're serving, which is incredible.
 Can you just tell us a little about the Medicaid challenges that you see and what the barrier is for a lot of folks?

 Cassandra: It's not knowing.
 A lot of them, like some of them in there, they've worked really nice jobs all their life and now it's like, they need the service now.
 But they can't get it because they have too many assets or their retirement check is too big or Social Security is too big.
-They're like, right above the quarter.
-You know, so they can't have Medicaid.
+They're like, right above the quarter you know, so they can't have Medicaid.
 So that is the block right there.
 Cause even like, with one of the clients that's on scholarship, I've been trying for the last three weeks to get her either get, insurance to agree to pay part of her bill.
 Medicaid won't accept her because I think she owns her own house.
 So that's assets, so they're not going to pick her up.
 So I've been trying to find other ways to get her to stay.
 She needs to be here these five days, she does not need to be at home at all, except for maybe on the weekend.
 And she's counting, she'll tell you like, "I put my clothes out every night because I am waiting on you" at the same time, same place and she's making sure at the end of the day.
 And then when Friday comes, she says "Ok, so we don't come two days."
-And then she's like, "But ok, y'all are going to be there to pick me up on Monday".
+And then she's like, "But okay, y'all are going to be there to pick me up on Monday".
 So it's like, she wants to be here, she's home alone, her neighbors come in and check in on her.
 I don't really think she has much family because her neighbors are the ones who are coming in and checking in and cooking her food and everything.
 But if it wasn't for them, you know, we wouldn't know.
 Because she's been without heat one time for three weeks, nobody knew about it, you know, when it was really cold.
 But her neighbor walked in and she was able to tell us what was going on with her because she had to stay out a couple days to get her heat fixed.
 And because she has dementia, you know, she has her car key.
 So if she's not here, she's driving and they're like "where are you?", you know?
 So now they've switched out her car key to make her feel like she has a car key even though it don't fit her car.

 So stuff like that.
 The block is getting the ones that are overqualified some additional help.
 That's where the block is when it comes to Medicaid.
 And the other block is the fact that people just don't know.
 They don't know that they can get long-term services, they think that it's going to come directly out of their pocket, or they think that they might lose some type of benefit if they allow their person to come from Medicaid or Medicare, whichever one they're on.
 They think that they're going to lose something, some type of benefit or maybe their check is going to get cut shorter because their person is coming here.